iluxonchik/iluxonchik.github.com/_posts/2015-09-03-design-patterns-notes.md

 Let's say you have a remote control that controls the volume and the on/off state of your awesome sound system.
-For simplicity, let's assume that your remote control is actually a single button, which you can reprogram to do different actions (like voulume up, volume donw, on and off).
+For simplicity, let's assume that your remote control is actually a single button, which you can reprogram to do different actions (like volume up, volume down, on and off).

 <center><img src="http://www.willyoupressthebutton.com/images/mygtukas.png"></center>